 - Shifting a client’s focus and improving their outlook on life

-It is evident that Pet Therapy can lead to happier, healthier lives and it’s time to celebrate the great job that our PAT Dogs do!
+It is evident that Pet Therapy can lead to happier, healthier lives and it’s time to celebrate the great job that our Therapy Dogs do!